Testing for residual correlation of any order in the autoregressive process: Technical appendix

 We will not develop entirely the proof of this proposition, since it follows exactly the same lines as the proof of Theorem 2.3 in \cite{Proia13}.
-We first establish, using Lemma \ref{LemCvgSumY4} and the notation \eqref{PhiMartVec}, that
+We first establish, using Lemma \ref{LemCvgSumY4} and the same notations as above, that

 From \eqref{EstTTlcCvgMart3}, \eqref{EstTRatCond} and using Theorem 2.1 of \cite{ChaabaneMaaouia00}, we infer that the vector $(\cF_{n})$--martingale $\vec(M_{n})$ satisfies the quadratic strong law described by